Aref al-Aref was born in Jerusalem. His father was Shehadeh al-Aref.

 From 1921 to 1926 Aref worked as a district officer, in Jenin, Nablus, Baysan, and Jaffa.
 From 1926 to 1929 he was on secondment in Transjordan, where he held the position of secretary-general in the government of Prince Abdullah ibn al-Hussein.

-After resigning from the government, Aref concentrated on research, writing, and social work.
+After resigning from the government, Aref concentrated on research and writing.
+Having witnessed the Nakba first-hand and recorded its developments on a daily basis, and having collected an unmatched number of accounts from Arab and Palestinian officials, activists and ordinary citizens he was keen on interviewing in Palestine and Arab capitals, he embarked on writing a 6-volume historiography of the Palestine War (published between 1956 and 1961) which remains one of the most seminal and credible Arab references on the Nakba.
+Aref was also involved in social work.
 He chaired the executive committee of the Wounded Veterans League in Jerusalem and was a trustee of Jam‘iyyat in‘ash al-usra (the Family Revival Society) in al-Bireh which was chaired by Samiha Khalil, an activist for women’s rights.

 In 1963 Aref was appointed director of the Palestinian Museum in Jerusalem, which had been set up under the British Mandate with assistance from the Rockefeller Foundation in the United States.
 In 1967 he performed the pilgrimage to Mecca.

 Aref al-Aref died in Ramallah after a stroke and was buried there.
 In 1990 the PLO awarded him the Jerusalem Medal for Culture, Arts and Literature.